 The maid or matron of honor is the bride’s right-hand woman.
 She helps the bride select the bridesmaids’ attire, lends a hand addressing invitations and place cards, and organizes the bridesmaids’ luncheon as well as the bridesmaids’ gift to the bride.
 During the ceremony, she holds the groom’s wedding ring and the bride’s bouquet.
 At the end of the ceremony, she arranges the bride’s train and veil, and then returns the bouquet.
 She also witnesses the signing of the marriage certificate.
 During the reception, she stands in the receiving line, gives a toast if she wishes, and helps organize guests.
 Afterwards, she assists the bride out of her dress, for which she then takes responsibility while the bride departs for her honeymoon.

 The bridesmaids’ responsibilities are more general: attend fittings, parties, the rehearsal and rehearsal dinner.
 It’s a myth that the bridesmaids must throw a shower for the bride, though showers can be hosted by the bridal party.
 Bridesmaids stand in the receiving line, mingle with guests, dance, and participate in the bouquet toss.
-The bridesmaids and maid of honor each pay for their own dresses, alterations, shoes, and accessories, as well as their travel to the wedding and group present to the bride and groom.
-The couple traditionally arranges for the bridal party’s lodging.
+The bridesmaids and maid of honor each pay for their own dresses, alterations, shoes, and accessories, as well as their travel to the wedding and group present (if that's what they choose) to the bride and groom.
+In the past, the couple has traditionally arranged for the bridal party’s lodging, but for modern-day weddings, it's a nice gesture and not a requirement.

 The best man has by far the most responsibilities of all the attendants.
-Among many others, he organizes the bachelor party for the groom and arranges the groomsmen’s gift to the groom.
+Among many others, he organizes the bachelor party for the groom (see great bachelor party ideas) and arranges the groomsmen’s gift to the groom.
 He helps the groom choose the wedding attire and coordinates fittings or rentals for the groomsmen.
-He keeps the bride’s wedding ring during the ceremony, witnesses the signing of the marriage certificate, and makes sure that the groom’s wedding-related payments are prepared and delivered at the ceremony.
+He keeps the bride’s wedding ring during the ceremony, witnesses the signing of the marriage certificate, and makes sure that the groom’s wedding-related payments are prepared and delivered at the ceremony (note: some wedding planners will do this instead).
 He offers the first toast at the reception and dances with the bride and other guests.
 Like the maid of honor, he takes care of the groom’s clothes after he departs.

 The groomsmen attend the bachelor party, their fittings, the rehearsal and rehearsal dinner.
 They help escort guests to their seats if there aren’t separate ushers, and then stand with the groom during the ceremony.
 At the reception, they dance with the bride, bridesmaids, and other guests.